 - What are their behavior patterns?

-- What sites and apps do they frequent?
+- Are there popular sites and apps that they frequent?

 - What insurance problems do they face?